dashpay/docs/merchants/getting-started.rst

 a popular choice due its support for :ref:`InstantSend <instantsend>`, while CoinPayments supports the largest range of online shop software.
 Anypay is an incredibly simple solution for retail stores, and also supports InstantSend.
-Larger integrations may require some customisation.
-This documentation also describes the :ref:`administrative <merchants-administrative>` and :ref:`technical <merchants-technical>` steps required to integrate various Dash services.
+Larger integrations may require some customisation or cooperation with a specialist payment processor such as `ePaymints
+<http://epaymints.com>`__.
+This documentation also describes the
+:ref:`administrative <merchants-administrative>` and  :ref:`technical
+<merchants-technical>` steps required to integrate  various Dash
+services.

 Any Dash received in payment can be automatically converted to the fiat currency of your choice using services such as `Uphold